Becca Hamilton: Career

 The Peterson rink won their first two events of the 2021–22 season, the US Open of Curling and the 2021 Curlers Corner Autumn Gold Curling Classic.
 The following week, they played in the 2021 Masters where they made it as far as the quarterfinals.
 The team then played in the 2021 United States Olympic Curling Trials, where they attempted to return to the Olympics.
 Through the round robin, the team posted a 9–1 record, putting them into the best-of-three final against Cory Christensen.
 The Peterson rink beat Christensen in two-straight games, booking their tickets to the 2022 Winter Olympics.
 After the Trials, the team played in one event before the Olympics, the Curl Mesabi Classic, which they won, beating Christensen again in the final.
 At the Olympics, the team finished the round robin with a 4–5 record, missing the playoffs.
 The team finished off the season by playing in two Slams, the 2022 Players' Championship and the 2022 Champions Cup, missing the playoffs in both events.
 In mixed doubles that season, she and her brother Matt Hamilton played in the 2021 United States mixed doubles curling Olympic trials, where they posted a 5–4 round robin record.
 This put them in a tiebreaker, which they lost, eliminating them from contention.
 The pair later competed in the 2022 United States Mixed Doubles Curling Championship, where they went undefeated to secure the national title.
 At the 2022 World Mixed Doubles Curling Championship, they finished fourth in their pool with a 5–4 record, not enough to advance to the playoff round.

+Following the 2021–22 season, Nina Roth retired from competitive curling and the team added Cory Thiesse (née Christensen) as their new third.
+After a semifinal finish at the US Open of Curling, the team missed the playoffs at both the 2022 National and the 2022 Tour Challenge Slam events.
+They represented the United States at the 2022 Pan Continental Curling Championships where they finished first in the round robin with a 7–1 record.
+They then lost to South Korea and Canada in the semifinal and bronze medal game respectively, finishing fourth.
+In their next event, Team Peterson reached the semifinals of the Red Deer Curling Classic where they lost to Rachel Homan.
+At the 2022 Masters, the team made it to the semifinals before losing to the Einarson rink.
+The following week, they won the Curl Mesabi Classic.
+In the new year, the team went undefeated to claim the 2023 United States Women's Curling Championship, defeating Delaney Strouse 8–5 in the final.
+This qualified them for the 2023 World Women's Curling Championship where they finished just outside the playoffs with a 6–6 record.
+The team ended their season at the 2023 Players' Championship and the 2023 Champions Cup Grand Slam events where they reached the quarterfinals and semifinals respectively.
+In mixed doubles play, the Hamilton siblings lost in the quarterfinals of the 2023 United States Mixed Doubles Curling Championship.